mathurinm/latex/README.md

 ## Images
 - Put your images in a separate folder and use `\graphicspath{{./images}}` in the document, so you don't need to write the full path when using `\includegraphics{myimage}`
 - When working with git, no matter how tempting it may be, don't ignore all pdfs, pngs, etc. It'll often lead to forgetting to force add an image, which prevents your coauthors from compiling.
-But do ignore specific pdfs, in particular the result of the compilation of your tex; otherwise the git history will quickly become too large.
+But do ignore specific pdfs, in particular the result of the compilation of your tex; otherwise, the git history will quickly become too large.

 ## Bibliography
 - I recommend using natbib
-- The following snippet makes bibliography link clickable (through `hyperref`), and displays them in a nicer color than the default one (flashy red/green boxes).
+- The following snippet makes bibliography links clickable (through `hyperref`), and displays them in a nicer color than the default one (flashy red/green boxes).
 ```latex
 \usepackage{natbib}
 \usepackage{xcolor}